Joanna KeelMay 22, 2024

 A one-size-fits-all approach to interviewing is a thing of the past.
 Today, tailored interviews are the name of the game and should help you gather enough information to make the best hiring decision possible.

-To help determine the core components of your interview structure, consider the needs of both your company and the candidate.
+To help determine the core components of your interview structure, base them off of your company’s needs as well as the candidates’.
 But remember: interviews are a two-way street.
 While recruiters and hiring managers should focus on getting enough information from the candidates, they should share an appropriate amount of information about the company, role, and development opportunities so candidates can make a sound decision too.

 Here are some core questions that interviewers should be able to answer during an interview: